Follow up osteopathic treatment

 • low motility of the intestinal muscles and the gall bladder,

-• malfunctioning of most eliminating organs like kidneys and liver,
+• malfunctioning of most eliminating organs like the kidneys and liver,

 • fluid retention or lymph retention,